StefanLeng/gurps-gridless/README.md

 In the Foundry scene set the Grid Type to gridless, the Grid Scale to 1, the Grid Unit to Yd and the Grid Size to the number of pixel for 1 yard.
 Note that most maps for foundry are made with an unrealistic large scale to allow play with the 5 feet grid of DnD.
 That is in most cases unnecessary for GURPS gridless play.
 I usually set the number of pixels given for one DnD 5 feet square for 1 yard and get a realistic scale.
 Individual maps may require adjustments.

+### Konfiguration of tokens
+If you use portrait style tokens just set the dimension of the Token on the Appearance tab and look Rotation on the Identity tab.

+For rotating top down style tokens set the dimension of the Token on the Appearance tab.
+If the aspect ratio of the immage differs from the aspect ratio of the token, you may have to adjust the scale to compensate for foundry scaling to fit the immage into the token dimensions.
+For multi Hex tokens adjust the Anchor settings to move center of rotation to the head of the creature, if nessesary.

+Examples:
+One Hex creatures like humans: Width: 1, Height: 1, Anchor X: 0.5, Anchor Y: 0.5, no Scale Adjustment.
+Long two Hex creature like a lion: Width: 1, Height: 2, Anchor X: 0.5, Anchor Y: 0.75, If using a square immage, adjust the scale by a factor of 2.
+Broad two Hex creature like an large humanoid: Width: 2,  Height: 1, Anchor X: 0.5, Anchor Y: 0.5, If using a square immage, adjust the scale by a factor of 2.
+Long tree Hex creatures like an horse: Width: 1, Height: 3, Anchor X: 0.5, Anchor Y: 0.83, If using a square immage, adjust the scale by a factor of 3.
+Long 2 x 3 Hex crature: Width: 2, Height: 3, Anchor X: 0.5, Anchor Y: 0.83, If using a square immage, adjust the scale by a factor of 3/2.

 ### Legal